seanr7/gen_quadbt/gen_qbt_matlab/ReiW24_SoBT/README.md

 damping"
 ===========================================================================

-This archive contains the companion codes, data and computed results for the paper:
+This archive contains the companion codes, data, and computed results for the paper:

 S. Reiter, S. W. R. Werner; "Data-driven